purdue-orbital/Git-for-Orbital/README.md

 ```

 ## Committing and Pushing New Changes on an Existing Remote
+If you have already set a remote, then the process is even more simple:
 ```shell
 $ git add .
 $ git commit -m "Your custom commit message here"
 $ git push orbital master
 ```

+More information on all of this can be found in our [wiki](https://github.com/purdue-orbital/Git-for-Orbital/wiki)